 Mapping of the psychosocial determinants onto recruitment interventions offers the potential for new research, as outlined above, and the possibility of applying an empirical framework to explain and predict the actions of recruitment interventions.
 While the application of the TDF and COM-B models to the identified psychosocial determinants has produced new insights, it assumes that research participation is an explainable behaviour; this assumption would benefit from empirical and theoretical evaluation.
 Very many published recruitment interventions have been atheoretical and with a lack of clarity about possible mechanisms of action; there is an opportunity in future recruitment research to incorporate the growing science of behaviour change.

-This overview included 22 systematic reviews reporting almost 400 primary studies but areas for development remain.
-For example, almost two-thirds (60.3%) of primary studies in the reviews had been undertaken in just five countries, all of them English-speaking.
-It was surprising that separate reviews had not been conducted into primary care or healthy person screening, since the experience of research participation may be very different from other settings, such as emergency care or long-term health conditions.
-We excluded much research using hypothetical scenarios or when it was unclear if the review had included real or hypothetical scenarios.
-Given the volume of real scenario research that we did include, the value of new hypothetical scenario research is questionable.
+This overview included 26 systematic reviews reporting more than 400 primary studies but areas for development remain.
+For example, almost two-thirds (59.9%) of primary studies in the reviews had been undertaken in just four countries, all of them English-speaking (although a proportion of reviews did not report country of origin).
+It was surprising that separate reviews had not been conducted in primary care settings or healthy person screening, since the experience of research participation may be very different from emergency care or long-term health conditions, for example.
+We excluded much research using hypothetical scenarios and,. given the volume of real scenario research that we did include, the value of new hypothetical scenario research is questionable.
 Finally a significant proportion of the included reviews and primary studies used qualitative methods and it is possible that narrative synthesis, an area of rapid methodological development, has potential to offer new insights into the determinants of research participation.

 Conclusions